robnagler/robnagler.github.io/_posts/2021-11-17-Code-Breaker.md

 > so.
 "To put your head in the sand or say we need a moratorium is just not
 > realistic," she argues.
 "Instead we should say, 'If you want to move into
 > the clinic with gene editing, these are the specific steps that need to
-> be taken.'
+> be taken.'"

 > [k4377] Josiah Zayner, the biohacker who had injected himself with a
 > CRISPR-edited gene a year earlier, was so excited that he stayed up all
 > night watching a livestream of He Jiankui's announcement in Hong Kong.

-> [k4392] One reason it would be hard to prevent future CRISPR babies,
-> Zayner later explained in an essay for Stat, was that the technology
-> would soon be within the reach of accomplished misfits.

 > [k4387] "For days I was so excited I couldn't sleep, because it affirmed
 > to me why I do what I do, which is to try to make sure that people can
 > push humanity forward."
+>
-Push humanity forward?
+> Push humanity forward?
 Yes, sometimes it's the
 > rebels who do so.
 As Zayner speaks, his flat tones and crazy excitement
 > remind me of a day when Steve Jobs sat in his backyard and recited from
 > memory the lines he had helped craft for Apple's "Think Different"
 > commercial about the misfits and rebels and troublemakers who are not
 > fond of rules and have no respect for the status quo.
 "They push the
 > human race forward," Jobs said.
 "Because the people who are crazy enough
 > to think they can change the world, are the ones who do."
+>
-One reason it
+> One reason it
 > would be hard to prevent future CRISPR babies, Zayner later explained in
-> an essay for Stat, was that the technology would soon be within the reach
+> an essay for __Stat__, was that the technology would soon be within the reach
-> of accomplished misfits. "
+> of accomplished misfits."

 > [k4408] As I start to push back, Zayner stops me cold by citing a
 > personal example of the type of genetic disposition he would like to